 Chromeboxes make great computers for plenty of people.
-In households where there are kids, they're the perfect desktop computer for homework, and attached to your TV they bring the internet and everything that comes with it to your big screen.
+In households with kids, they're the perfect desktop computer for homework, and attached to your TV, they bring the internet and everything that comes with it to your big screen.

-Connecting an external drive to your Chromebox is easy thanks to Chrome OS supporting a wide range of file systems.
-Most drives will basically be plug and play which makes it easy and convenient for anyone to set up and use.
-Your best value comes from the WD My Passport which gets you 1TB of storage for just $55.
+Connecting an external drive to your Chromebox is easy, thanks to Chrome OS working well with a lot of file systems.
+Most external drives these days will basically be plug and play, which makes them easy and convenient for anyone to set up and use.
+Your best value comes from the WD My Passport, which gets you 1TB of storage for roughly $50.

 Another option is to use a drive enclosure that lets you dock an internal drive and use it to connect to your Chromebox via USB.
-For internal drives, we'll recommend Samsung 860 SSD which is top-rated and also a good option if you've got a laptop or PC that could also use a storage upgrade.
+For internal drives, we'll recommend the Samsung Evo 870 SSD, which is one of the best-selling drives around and also a good option if you've got a laptop or PC that could use a storage upgrade.